1966-07-18 USA Gemini 10

 Photo: John Young and Michael Collins inspecting the equipment that will be used for conducting experiments during the Gemini 10 mission.

-A cover featuring the launch of the Agena Target Vehicle, postmarked on July 18, 1966.
+A GT-10 Agena Target Vehicle launch cover postmarked on July 18, 1966.
 It is signed by Agena System Engineer, Melvin F. Brooks.

 Photo: (Left) The launch of Gemini 10.
 (Right) An illustration depicting the three-day orbital voyage of Gemini 10.